moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

-# Compile Monero 0.10.1 on Ubuntu 16.04 x64
+# Compile Monero 0.11 on Ubuntu 16.04 x64

-The example shows how to compile the current github version of [Monero](https://getmonero.org/), as of 14 Dec 2016, on Ubuntu 16.04 x64 or 16.10.
+The example shows how to compile the current github version of [Monero](https://getmonero.org/), as of 7 Sep 2017, on Ubuntu 16.04 x64 or 16.10.

 ## Dependencies
 Before proceeding with the compilation, the following packages are required: